elixir-circuits/circuits_spi/README.md

 [firmata](https://github.com/mobileoverlord/firmata) for communication using the Arduino's Firmata protocol.

-### How do I call Circuits.SPI from Erlang?

-An Erlang friendly binding has been provided to simplify syntax when calling `Circuits.SPI` functions from Erlang code.
-Instead of prefixing calls with:
-`'Elixir.Circuits.SPI':` you may use the binding: `circuits_spi:`.
-For example:
-`circuits_spi:open("spidev0.1")`.

 ## License

 Code from the library is licensed under the Apache License, Version 2.0.